G01d3nW01f/WirelessTestNote/README.md

 # WirelessTestNote

-My Memo of WirelessAttacking.... no, it's about a WirelsessTesting
+My Memo of WirelessAttacking.... no, it's about a WirelessTesting

 however little contents yetttt, well....
 I will make itttttt improve